camelot-os/sentry-kernel/doc/concepts/concepts/initial.rst

 For a given application, only race conditions and performances analysis require testing on the real target, while interfaces are properly defined and tested.

-With this metodology achieved, the business logic developer does not require:
+With this methodology achieved, the business logic developer does not require:

    * Sentry-specific API expertise (Rust or POSIX API usage instead)
    * embedded system low-level expertise (platform bootup, memory map, device drivers design...)